rapidspeciation/biodiversity_genomics_course/exercises/11_gene_trees.md

 Here we will use BUSCO to find single copy orthologs in our genomes.
 We infer orthogroups with OrthoFinder to reduce the risk of including paralogous genes.
 Paralogs have a different divergence time compared to the orthologs, which per definition should have the same divergence time as the speciation event.
 OrthoFinder nicely output each single copy orthogroup as a multi fasta file that we can directly use for multiple sequence sequence alignment.

 To save us some time and computer power we already have set of multi-fasta single copy orthologues from BUSCO from six Ithomiini butterflies from three genera (*Melinaea*, *Mechanitis* and *Napeogenes*) and we are using the monarch (*Danaus plexippus*) as outgroup.
+Information on how to run BUSCO is in exercise 10_synteny.

 ## 1 - Orthologs